 Australia's Antarctic aviation

-The Antarctic aviation system consists of a regular intercontinental air service or Airlink from Hobart in Australia to the Wilkins Aerodrome near Casey, and intracontinental services provided by fixed wing aircraft and assorted helicopters which link the stations and provide access to other areas of the continent for scientific field work.
+Intracontinental services are provided by fixed wing aircraft and helicopters.
+These link the stations and provide access to other areas of Antarctica for scientific field work.